daguilarm/laravel-action-forms/README.md

 ## Input

+> This component does not use any dependencies.
+At the moment it uses only vanilla **javascript**, although I hope to have time in the future and implement this code with **alpinejs**.

 The `input` field use all the supported parameters, like: `type`, `name`, `placehoder`, `required`, etc...
 The basic example of an `input` field will be:

 ```html